-The United States Geological Survey (USGS) is a department under the U.S. Department of the Interior.
+The United States Geological Survey (USGS) is under the U.S. Department of the Interior.
 It serves as the nation's "largest water, earth, and biological science, and civilian mapping agency."
 USGS is responsible for collecting, monitoring, and analyzing conditions pertaining to natural resources.
 The company regularly hires scientists, technicians, and support staff.

 - Industry: Conservation